 Outer Circle Seating is directly behind Inner Circle Seating and runs along the perimeter of the showroom.

 Seats are assigned on a first come, first serve basis as people arrive.
-This means that you will have your seat assigned as you arrive.
+This means that you will have your seat assigned at Will Call when you check in.

 There are no refunds for any tickets purchased.

 Please confirm you are purchasing tickets to the right date and showtime before making your purchase.

 ***You must be 21 or older with a valid photo ID to enter the Comedy Zone.***